 Draw him being carried off by a bunch of these birds, while a young child silently watches, surprised.
 The caption should read: "We're out of peanuts!
 Just making a run to the store!".

 Can't come up with a character out of your head?
 Here's a jump start: Chop up pictures of people from magazines, separating their torsos, heads, legs, feet, etc. and toss it all up in the air.
 Assemble random parts together, like Frankenstein, taping them together on the back.
-Now trace this being with tracing paper and a pencil, or otherwise develop them.
+Now trace this being with tracing paper and a pencil.
+You'll see some amusing results.

 My rough knowledge of the human figure's structure guides my wrist even when drawing the cartooniest people!
-The figure is basically a three part "trunk" comprised of the movable masses of head + chest + pelvis, with appendages following (a natural parallel is found in the trees).
+The figure is basically a three part "trunk" comprised of the movable masses of head + chest + pelvis, with appendages following.
 A serious study of the skeletal structure and how it encourages the muscles while accommodating them might strike the cartoon minded novice as unnecessary however when you push yourself further, you not only draw people better, you cartoon better.
 A committed practice of drawing the human figure in dynamic poses trains your eye, mind and wrist together and stokes your skill in drawing any observable form.
-I am convinced that making time to attend live model figure drawing sessions will quickly improve your skill regardless of your area of focus, cartooning or otherwise.
+Attending live model figure drawing sessions will improve your skill regardless of your focus, cartooning or otherwise.
 Excellent live model figure sessions* are happening all over Seattle.

 Below is an image from George Bridgman whose book, in my opinion, is a great starting point for cartooning students who want to kick it up a notch.

-Bridgman's line work has that cartoonists' energy.
-A large part of what "sells" a cartoon image is the flair, directness and "life" in the line-work.
-Also, Bridgman's blocky, exaggerated interpretations of the figure help to walk you across that bridge between classical figure study and the cartoon character.
+Bridgman's line work has cartoonists' energy.
+A good cartoon image has flair, directness and "life" in the line-work.
+Bridgman's blocky, exaggerated interpretations of the figure escort you across that bridge between classical figure study and the cartoon character.